vchoudhari45/codingcargo/src/main/java/com/vc/docs/md/hard/regular-expression-matching.md

     </li>
 </ul>
 <p>
-With the above case, our code becomes
+With the above case, our code becomes as below.
 </p>
 <pre>
 <code class="language-java">